-These Chocolate Chip Banana Muffins are a family favorite, I have made them for the past 14+ years.
+These Chocolate Chip Banana Muffins are a family favorite, I have made them for the past 18+ years.
 I originally found this recipe in a fundraiser cookbook from JC Penney associates.
-This is my boys all time favorite recipe, they would always get excited when they saw over ripe bananas hanging on the rack.
+This is my boy’s all-time favorite recipe, they would always get excited when they saw overripe bananas hanging on the rack.
 When they were younger, they would ask me to make these muffins all the time.
 Now that my boys are young adults, they are now making this recipe themselves and no longer wait for me to make them.

 This post contains some affiliate links.
 Click here for my full disclosure policy.

 I would buy a bunch of bananas at the grocery store.
 I love a fresh ripened banana, you know the ones that just turned yellow with a small amount of green on the peel.
 I won’t eat a banana once it is overripe or has any brown on the peel.
 I don’t like mushy bananas, they need to be just perfect.

 I was always looking for a recipe to make with ripe bananas.
 My boys did not favor banana bread, it would always go to waste or I ended up eating more than my share.
 Once I came across this recipe, I knew it was a keeper.